 CCC Core Training

-The CCC’s Core Training program provides Corpsmembers with personal development and work readiness skills to be successful in the CCC and beyond.
+The CCC’s Core Training program provides Corpsmembers with the knowledge and skills they need to be successful in the CCC and beyond.

 Corpsmembers who complete the Core Training program and a full year in the CCC may be eligible for the CCC Brad Duncan Scholarship.
 Core Training includes the following courses:

-Conservation Awareness: The Conservation Awareness Program (CAP) is a 20-hour course intended to further Corpsmembers’ appreciation for California’s natural resources and help them understand their roles as conservationists, consumers, and citizens.
-This course involves 12 hours of classroom time, as well as an 8-hour volunteer project organized by the class.
+Conservation Awareness: The Conservation Awareness Program (CAP) furthers Corpsmembers’ appreciation for California’s natural resources and helps them understand their roles as conservationists, consumers, and citizens.
+It is intended to help Corpsmembers understand the “why” behind the work they do.

 Career Development: The Career Development and Transition program (CDT) prepares Corpsmembers for future employment, college education, and/or technical education.
-During this 36-hour course, Corpsmembers research careers, translate their CCC skills and accomplishments onto resumes and cover letters, practice interview skills, apply for employment, and engage in professional workplace practices.
+During this course, Corpsmembers get to know themselves better, research their options, and bring it all together using practical applications, including resume development and interview skills.

-Work Ethic Development: Corpsmembers receive monthly performance evaluations from their supervisors.
-These evaluations provide consistent feedback on a range of work skills, including dependability (e.g. attendance, punctuality, and honesty), work site relations (e.g. cooperation and adaptability), and program performance (e.g. work safety and quality and quantity of work).
+Work Ethic Development: Corpsmembers receive regular performance evaluations from their supervisors.
+These evaluations provide consistent feedback on a range of work skills, including dependability (e.g., attendance and punctuality), work site relations (e.g., cooperation and adaptability), and program performance (e.g., work safety and technical skills).